The Thrive For Good Growing Food Course

 Soil testing is beyond the scope of these lessons, but I do want to mention it because if your goal is to grow your own nutrient-dense food, soil testing will eventually become part of the puzzle.

-With a clean shovel, take at least a few samples of soil from around your garden, mix them together in a clean container, and send 1-2 cups to a soil lab.
-I like to use an organically-minded lab, which usually means mailing the sample outside of your area.
+Using a clean shovel, take at least a few samples of soil from around your garden, mix them together in a clean container, and send 1-2 cups to a soil lab.
+I prefer to use an organically minded lab, which typically means mailing the sample outside of your area.

-The lab will tell you the excesses and deficiencies of the main elements in your soil along with fertilizer recommendations for moving things into balance.
-The cost of the labs I use is around $25 for a basic test, $25 for more comprehensive testing, and another $25 for their recommendations.
+The lab will identify the excesses and deficiencies of the main elements in your soil, along with fertilizer recommendations to help bring things towards balance.
+The cost of the labs I use is approximately $25 for a basic test, $25 for more comprehensive testing, and an additional $25 for their recommendations.

 On top of that, you can get into biological testing to look at the balance of bacteria, fungi, and other microorganisms in your soil, which is also important for soil health.
-That’s another $25-$50.
+That’s another $25 to $50.

 Some people are reluctant to spend this money up front, and that’s okay – it’s never too late to test.